BengaLawal/sptfy_plylist/README.md

 - Users can log in with Spotify, view playlists, and select them for transfer.
 - An embedded Spotify player iframe is dynamically added when a playlist is clicked, providing a preview of the selected playlist.

-## Improvements and Future Enhancements

-1. **Token Refresh Handling**: The backend ensures the Spotify access token is refreshed automatically when expired, without requiring user re-authentication.

-2. **UI/UX Improvements**: Improve the UI for a better experience, including styling enhancements and better visual feedback for playlist selection.

-## License
-This project is open-source.
-Feel free to contribute or modify.

-## Contributing
-Pull requests are welcome.
-Please make sure to update tests as appropriate if you add new functionality.

-## Contact
-For issues or support, please contact [gbengalawal99@gmail.com].